 77 Pages Posted: 25 Nov 2018 Last revised: 23 Dec 2019

 Date Written: October 30, 2018

-Keywords: Initial Public Offerings, Political Uncertainty, Policy Risk
+Keywords: Initial Public Offering, Underpricing, Political Uncertainty, Political Proximity, Policy Risk

 JEL Classification: G10, G14, G32, G39